Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics: Empirical Validation: The Renault-Nissan Alliance

 Figure~\ref{fig:renault_nissan_istar} presents the \textit{i*} Strategic Dependency diagram for the Renault-Nissan Alliance, visualizing the structural dependencies that ground our quantitative trust dynamics analysis \cite{segrestin2005partnering, toma2017strategic}.
 This diagram represents the mature cooperation phase (2002-2018) dependency structure before the 2018 crisis, when the alliance achieved its highest levels of integration and mutual reliance \cite{koroleva2016concept, yoshino2003renault}.

 The \textit{i*} model reveals the structural foundation underlying trust dynamics in the alliance.
 Nissan's initial high dependency on Renault's financial resources ($\text{crit} = 0.9$ in 1999-2002) created substantial vulnerability during the crisis period, as the existential threat from potential partner withdrawal amplified trust sensitivity.
 Renault's critical dependency on maintaining Nissan's operational autonomy ($\text{crit} = 0.9$) became the focal point of the 2018 crisis when perceived integration threats violated this essential softgoal, triggering severe trust erosion.
-Both partners' dependencies on market access (Europe for Nissan, Asia for Renault) and platform sharing created moderate structural coupling that persisted across all relationship phases.

 The quantitative interdependence coefficients derived from this \textit{i*} model feed directly into the trust dynamics simulation through the interdependence amplification factor $\xi$.
 The moderate value of $\xi = 0.50$ reflects that while dependencies matter, they do not dominate the relationship---both organizations maintained sufficient independence to survive partnership dissolution, unlike cases of complete integration where $\xi$ might approach 0.80-0.90.